zackhanni/soundslikesoma/_services/01-recording-studios.md

 - - -

 ## Don't need one of our engineers?
-Bring your own computer and record yourself in our <a href="/services/01.5-rent-studio-space/" target="More info on Mastering">Recording Studio Studio C</a>
+Bring your own computer and record yourself in our <a href="/services/01.5-rent-studio-space/" target="More info on Mastering">Recording Studio C</a>

-We have all of the equipment you need from speakers, insterface, microphones, and even keysbords, synthesizers, and drum pads for music producers and beatmakers!
+We have all of the equipment you need from speakers, interface, microphones, and even keyboards, synthesizers, and drum pads for music producers and beatmakers!

 When you complete recording, maybe you'll need a second pair of ears on it.
 Consider contacting one of our engineers to discuss moving forward with getting it touched up.